umccr/orcabus/lib/workload/stateful/filemanager/docs/ARCHITECTURE.md

 recorded.
 When an event is inserted, it is first checked to see if it belongs to an already existing object, i.e. whether there are any objects with sequencer values that are greater (for created events) or lower (for deleted events) than the existing sequencer.
-If this condition is met, then the existing object is updated, and the old event is returned by the database to be reinserted.
+If this condition is met, then the existing object is updated, and the old event is returned by the database to be re-inserted.
 If it is not met, then the event is inserted normally.

 [events]: ../filemanager/src/events
 [s3-events]: https://docs.aws.amazon.com/AmazonS3/latest/userguide/EventNotifications.html